nexus-uw/backend-takehome/README.md

-# how to run this
+# how to run my solution

 ```
 docker-compose build
 docker-compose up -d